yishuen/alchemy-has-no-negative-side-effects/README.md

 # Alchemy Has No Negative Side Effects
-in this project, we explore the characteristics of cannabis strains!
+In this project, we explore the characteristics of cannabis strains!

 #### Our Two APIs
 * StrainAPI - strains, flavors, effects